PTAB

 • Core Argument for this Ground:

-• Motivation to Combine: A POSITA would combine the references as they are in the same field of secure electronic transactions, address the identical problem of electronic fraud, and disclose similar system architectures (a user device, an intermediary, and a remote server).
-Petitioner argued it would have been an obvious and simple step to apply Jakobsson’s robust authentication method to the specific financial transaction context explicitly described by Maritzen to improve security.
+• Motivation to Combine: A Person of Ordinary Skill in the Art (POSITA) would combine the references because they are in the same field of secure electronic transactions and address the common problem of fraud.
+Petitioner asserted it would have been an obvious and predictable step to apply Jakobsson’s robust authentication system to the specific context of financial transactions described in Maritzen to improve security.
+This combination involved applying a known technique to a known system to yield predictable results.

 • Prior Art Relied Upon: Jakobsson (WO 2004/051585), Maritzen (Application # 2004/0236632), and Niwa (Patent 6,453,301).